 ABSTRACT Kidney stone consists of various organic, inorganic and semi organic compounds.

-Mineral oxalate monohydrate and di-hydrate is the main inorganic constituent of kidney
+Mineral oxalate monohydrate and di-hydrate are the main inorganic constituents of kidney

 stones.
 However, mechanisms leading to the formation of mineral oxalate kidney stones are

 not clearly understood.
 In this field of study, there are several hypotheses including

 nucleation, crystal growth and/or aggregation of formation of AOMH (Ammonium oxalate

 monohydrate) and AODH (Ammonium oxalate di-hydrate) crystals.
 The effect of some

 urinary species such as ammonium oxalate, calcium citrate, proteins and trace elements were

 reported by the author.
 The kidney stone constituents are grown in silica gel medium (SMS)